apache/submarine/website/docs/gettingStarted/kind.md

 ## Kubernetes Dashboard (optional)

 ### Deploy
-To deploy Dashboard, execute following command:
+To deploy Dashboard, execute the following command:
 ```
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/dashboard/v2.0.0-beta8/aio/deploy/recommended.yaml
 ```

 ### Create RBAC
-Ensure to grant the cluster access permission of dashboard, run the following command:
+Run the following commands to grant the cluster access permission of dashboard:
 ```
 kubectl create serviceaccount dashboard-admin-sa
 kubectl create clusterrolebinding dashboard-admin-sa --clusterrole=cluster-admin --serviceaccount=default:dashboard-admin-sa
 ```

 ### Get access token (optional)
-If you want to use the token to login the dashboard, run the following command to get key:
+If you want to use the token to login the dashboard, run the following commands to get key:
 ```
 kubectl get secrets
 # select the right dashboard-admin-sa-token to describe the secret